What is MMUN?

 2023

-This year our 22 Glen Upper Elementary students researched Brazil, New Zealand, South Africa, Thailand, El Salvador, Nepal, and Turkey.
+Our 22 Glen Upper Elementary students researched Brazil, New Zealand, South Africa, Thailand, El Salvador, Nepal, and Turkey this year.
 They presented opinion papers on empowering rural women, space as a driver for sustainable development, the impact of the Ukrainia-Soviet conflict on global food security, and adequate housing.
-Each student represented the interests of the country they were representing, sometimes having to vote in direct opposition to their own personal beliefs/values on behalf of their country.
+Each student represented the interests of the country they were representing, sometimes having to vote in direct opposition to their beliefs/values on behalf of their country.

 2022

 The Glen’s Upper Elementary students were able to attend the MMUN Conference in New York City!
 Students represented the interests of the United Nations Member States of Denmark, Greece, Norway, and Malta.
 They prepared and discussed a subset of topics from the UN’s 17 Sustainable Development Goals, including youth mental health, access to education for women and girls, and xenophobia.
-Working with similar-ages of Montessori students from all over the world, the students navigate through committees to create a series of resolutions, which are presented to the entire conference (hundreds of students, plus educators, and parents in attendance!) on the closing day.
-This year, 5th grader Seoni was selected by her delegation to present these resolutions on Youth Mental Health – quite an honor for our school, and her partner Nikolai!
+Working with similar-aged Montessori students from all over the world, the students navigate through committees to create a series of resolutions presented to the entire conference (hundreds of students, plus educators and parents in attendance!) on the closing day.
+This year, 5th grader Seoni was selected by her delegation to present these resolutions on Youth Mental Health – quite an honor for our school and her partner Nikolai!
 Read more about her experience here.

 2021